jgrss/geowombat/doc/source/coreg.rst

 `AROSICS <https://danschef.git-pages.gfz-potsdam.de/arosics/doc/>`_.

 In GeoWombat, we provide an interface to the AROSICS package.
-The co-registration method is called :func:`geowombat.coregister`, and mainly acts as an interface between ``DataArrays`` and AROSICS.
+The co-registration method is called :func:`geowombat.coregister`, and mainly acts as an interface between an :class:`xarray.DataArray` and AROSICS.

 Install AROSICS
 ---------------